 How to Get Started With Yoga for Chronic Pain Management

 In yoga you can find a huge variety of practices and teaching styles.
 If you don’t care for mysticism, be assured that most of what is taught in a typical gym setting is going to be more health oriented.
 Or you can always look around on YouTube to get started with an at home practice.
-My top two YouTube recommendations are Yoga With Adriene and Sleepy Santosha.
+My YouTube recommendations are Yoga With Adriene and Sleepy Santosha for women living with chronic illness and Caroline Williams Yoga for those desiring a Christian yoga practice.

 When getting started, just begin with a simple intention, meditation or spiritual prose.
 Find something to focus on and begin to practice some simple breath work.
 This will ease your mind and body and prepare it for the exercises ahead.
 Remember to be slow and steady with your movements.